 You have 3 options and only one of them will land you in prison.
 So here are the other two.

 1) RENT A CAR.
 Renting a car in LA is not very expensive compared to other parts of the world.
 For about $60 you can rent a Toyota RAV4.
 For about $100 you can rent a Jeep Wrangler Sahara.
 Or if you’re on a tight budget, you can get an economy size car for about $35 a day.
 Almost all car rental companies allow you to take their cars to Mexico as long as you buy Mexican insurance.
 Certain companies have restrictions on certain models.
 We will list partnering rental car companies later on during the year.
 Always make sure if the company lets you take it to Mexico.
 Another option is to rent a car in Mexicali and bring it to the US from there.
 In 2017 many European participants rented SUVs in the Los Angeles and San Diego.
 No one had problems bringing the car into Mexico or returning it.

 2) BUY A CAR.
 Buying a car is worth it if you’re planning on staying an extra two or three weeks in the US or Mexico to drive more.It’s also a good option if you want to save money on your entry fee and enter the Spirit category in an old piece of junk.
 Any car that costs less than $1000 can qualify for the Spirit Category.
 If you are lucky you can also sell it after the rally.
 Please note that if you are not a US citizen it’s hard to register your car and will take time.
 Also the cheaper the car, the harder it is to buy liability insurance for it.
 If you are not up for dealing with hours of phone calls and bureaucratic hurdles we advise against this option.

-4) SHIP YOUR CAR OR MOTORCYCLE: We’re also working on having a container leave from Hungary and it will make a round trip.
-You can load your motorcycle, car or camping gear in a container and ship it to the port of Los Angeles.
+4) SHIP YOUR CAR OR MOTORCYCLE: You can load your motorcycle, car or camping gear in a container and ship it to the port of Los Angeles.
 We’re working on getting the prices and the terms of the container.
 We estimate that for a motorcycle it will be $800-900 round trip.
-For a car it will be $3500-$5000.
+For a car it will be $3500-$4000 from Europe.

 WHAT IS THE RACING CATEGORY LIKE?